MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-04-debugging.md

     ![Breakpoint UI experience for Python](media/vs-getting-started-python-19-debugging2b.png)

-1. Observe the debugging toolbar (shown below) along the top of the Visual Studio Window.
+1. Observe the debugging toolbar (shown below) along the top of the Visual Studio window.
 This toolbar provides quick access to the most common debugging commands (which can also be found on the **Debug** menu):

     ![Essential debugging toolbar buttons](media/vs-getting-started-python-20-debugging3.png)